sfproductlabs/roo/README.md

 ## Getting Started (complete run-through example on Hetzner)

 ### Setup the physical nodes
 This will set you up with a cluster on Hetzner Cloud (change the first 20 lines to suit your own cloud provider).
 I use this on my own production servers.
-I don't personally recommend Hetzner yet - the service isn't as good as I'd like - but it is improving.
+I don't love Hetzner - the service isn't as good as I'd like - but it is improving.

 ```sh
 brew install hcloud #mac